-In actual fact, the aforementioned inscription has nothing to do with either 'Abd al-Malik or al-Ma'mūn.
-It has been created at a period of time by an individual or a group who must have been really ignorant, misinformed, or possessed some clandestine agendas against someone and was able to manipulate certain rulers of the day, as well as some quarters of the commoners, for the fulfillment of his/its goals.
-This assertion appears quite probable given that the historian al-Waqidī, for instance, with no hesitation charges only 'one of the ignorant people' for stripping off the name of 'Abd al-Malik and writing the name of al-Ma'mūn instead.22 In addition, al-Waqidī's account utterly vindicates the Caliph al-Ma'mūn of tampering with the content of the inscription, as al-Waqidī was al-Ma'mūn's contemporary and was even one of his leading judges in Baghdad.
-He reportedly died in 207/822, roughly nine years before the alleged act of al-Ma'mūn took place.
+In actual fact, the aforementioned inscription has nothing to do with either 'Abd al-Malik or al-Ma'mun.
+It must have been created during an unknown period of time and by an individual or a group who appear to have been genuinely ignorant, misinformed or possessed some clandestine agendas against someone, and was able to manipulate certain rulers of the day, as well as some quarters of the commoners, for the fulfillment of the set goals.
+This assertion seems quite probable given that the historian al-Waqidi, for instance, with no hesitation charges only 'one of the ignorant people' for stripping off the name of 'Abd al-Malik and writing the name of al-Ma'mun instead.
+(Elad, 1992) In addition, al-Waqidi's account utterly vindicates the caliph al-Ma'mun of tampering with the content of the inscription, as al-Waqidi was al-Ma'mun's contemporary and was even one of his leading judges in Baghdad.
+He reportedly died in 207/822, roughly nine years before the alleged act of al-Ma'mun took place.